tjfulle/felab/source/Tutorials/Heat1.rst

    V.ElementBlock('Block1', ALL)

    # Create a material and define the thermal conductivity
-   V.Material('Material-1')
+   mat = V.Material('Material-1')
-   V.materials['Material-1'].IsotropicThermalConductivity(12)
+   mat.IsotropicThermalConductivity(12)
-   V.AssignProperties('ElementBlock1', DiffussiveHeatTransfer2D3, 'Material-1')
+   V.AssignProperties('ElementBlock1', PlaneDiffussiveHeatTransferTria2, mat)

+   # Create the load step
+   step = V.HeatTransferStep()

    # Fix temperatures on left and right edge
-   V.PrescribedBC(ILO, T, 200)
+   step.PrescribedBC(ILO, T, 200)
-   V.PrescribedBC(IHI, T, 50)
+   step.PrescribedBC(IHI, T, 50)

    # Define surface flux on bottom edge of domain
-   V.SurfaceFlux(JLO, 2000)
+   step.SurfaceFlux(JLO, 2000)

    # Define surface convection on top edge of domain
    Too, h = 25, 250
-   V.SurfaceConvection(JHI, Too, h)
+   step.SurfaceConvection(JHI, Too, h)

    # Define a function specifying the heat generation
    def fun(x):
        return 1000. / sqrt(x[:,0] ** 2 + x[:,1] ** 2)
-   V.HeatGeneration(ALL, fun)
+   step.HeatGeneration(ALL, fun)

    # Solve for the unknown degrees of freedom
-   V.Solve()
+   step.run()

    # Write the results to the ExodusII output database
-   V.WriteResults('heat1.exo')
+   V.WriteResults()

 How does it work?
 -----------------

-The complete code can be found in the files ``pyfem2/tutorials/Heat1.py``.
+The complete code can be found in the files ``pyfem2/data/Heat1.py``.
 We now examine the preceding program in detail.

 The first lines of the program,